 Remote Security Provisioning Frameworks (RSPFs) enable an M2M Enrolment Function (MEF) to provision credentials to an Enrolee, which is a CSE or AE, as part of the Enrolment of the Enrolee to an M2M SP or third party M2M Trust Enabler (MTE).
 The credentials are either a symmetric key shared by the Enrolee and an Enrolment Target or Certificate(s) for which the Enrolee knows the corresponding private key, and a set of trust anchors for authenticating the M2M SP or MTE's MAF or other entities enrolled with the M2M SP or MTE.

-Access control:

-Authorizes services and specific operations (e.g. Read/Update) on resources to identified and authenticated entities, according to provisioned access control policies and assigned roles.
-This functionality is mandatory when any services relying on authorization and access control are present.
-Among other usages, the services of this functionality may be applied to personal information as a means to preserve privacy.
+Authorization:

+Role Based Access Control (RBAC) allows the Hosting CSE to authorize accesses on resources according to the roles assigned to the Originators.

+Token Based Access Control allows the Hosting CSE to authorize accesses on resources according to the authorization information in tokens provided by the Originators.

+Dynamic Authorization provides an interoperable framework for an Originator to be dynamically issued with temporary permissions providing the Originator with access to one or more resources on one or more CSEs at runtime.

+The entire authorization function can be split into four sub-functions: Policy Enforcement Point (PEP), Policy Decision Point (PDP), Policy Retrieval Point (PRP) and Policy Information Point (PIP).
+Distributed Authorization provides an interoperable framework which allows PEP, PDP, PRP and PIP to be distributed in different CSEs.

-Identity protection:
+Identity management:

-Provides pseudonyms to be used instead of the unique identifiers of an entity to serve as temporary identifiers not linkable to the true identity of either the associated entity or its user.
+Identity management in the oneM2M context covers the lifecycle (creation, storage and destruction) of identifiers related to oneM2M entities.
+This functionality also provides pseudonyms which serve as temporary identifiers which cannot be linked to the true identity of either the associated entity or its user.

 Detailed functionalities are described in the oneM2M TS-0003 [2].

 Sensitive security functions and information within a node are protected by local Secure Environments (SE).
 A Secure Environment is an abstraction of a secure area, within a computing system on a node (ADN, ASN, MN or IN), that provides a defined level of protection for code and data at rest, i.e. in storage, and in use, i.e. during process execution or data manipulation, as specified in TS-0016[9].
 An SE provides resources for the purposes described above that can be manipulated via the Mcs reference point.
 Details on the SE resources can be found in TS-0016 [9].